camwebb/wfo-salicaceae/wfo_editing_policies.md

 Publications should be cited using a ‘Smith (2001)’ format, and all discussed publications must be listed somewhere on the page.

+For autonyms, the text “Autonym created by <full name of other name>” may be added.

 The mini-discussion should be signed by following it with `[XX, 2025-02-20]` (where XX is the reviewer initials, e.g., ‘QC’ or ‘CW’).